oliverphilcox/RascalC/docs/usage/main-code.rst

 Overview
 ----------

-.. todo:: should we take multiple correlation function binfiles?
-Also how is this treated for multu-field?

 .. todo:: create section which crashes if we use periodic box boolean but not periodic compilation - also do we need both??

 This is the main section of RascalC, where a covariance matrix estimates are computed via Monte Carlo integration from a given set of input particles.
 Depending on the number of input fields the code will compute either components for a single covariance matrix or all required components for 6 cross-covariance matrices.